oemof/oemof-solph/docs/usage.rst

 --------------------

 To use solph you have to install oemof.solph and at least one solver (see :ref:`installation_label`), which can be used together with pyomo (e.g. CBC, GLPK, Gurobi, Cplex).
 See the `pyomo installation guide <https://pyomo.readthedocs.io/en/stable/solving_pyomo_models.html#supported-solvers>`_ for all supported solvers.
-You can test it by executing one of the existing examples (see :ref:`solph_examples_label`, or directly `oemof's example repository <https://github.com/oemof/oemof-examples>`__).
+You can test it by executing one of the existing examples (see :ref:`examples_label`).
 Be aware that  the examples require the CBC solver but you can change the solver name in the example files to your solver.

 Once the examples work you are close to your first energy model.